Quick Take

 Eastern towhees’ mating season spans from spring to summer; however, this can change depending on their location.
 Females take 5 days to build a nest and lay about 2 to 5 eggs.
 The eggs incubate for around 12 to 13 days.

 Once their eggs hatch, both parents will feed the offspring for about 30 days.
-However, spotted towhee parents only stay for 10 to 12 days.
+However, spotted towhee parents only feed the offspring for 10 to 12 days.

 Spotted towhees build their nests on the ground or just above it in shrubs.
 Females produce at least two broods per season and lay around 3 to 5 eggs.
 Their eggs are creamy white or grayish in color and appear elongated.